the-glue/react-router-keycloak/README.md

 ```

 As you can see the userLoggedIn will return a boolean and a token.
 This token can be used for further calls to backends.
-The boolean is a flag that can be stored in a reducer.\
+The boolean is a flag that can be stored in a reducer.

-\
-Example:\
-reducer.js
+## Examples:

+**reducer.js**

 ```
 function user(state = { isAuthenticated: false }, action) {